Wooden Garden Fencing Ideas London

 Closeboard Fence Panels

-Feather Edge Fence Panels: These feature a swan feathered edge clad panel.
-With extra horizontal battens you get additional strength.
-Ideal for both privacy and security fencing.
+Feather Edge Fence Panels: These feature a swan-feathered edge-clad panel.
+With extra horizontal battens, you get additional strength.
+They are ideal for both privacy and security fencing.

 wooden garden fencing ideas feather edge panels